 typically,email newsletterscontain calls to action that encourage readers to click through to the brand’s website to learn more or shop.

-inbound marketing is built by brands using their content marketing materials to encourage newsletter signups. for instance, blogs might contain ctas that ask readers to submit their email address. or, they can use larger pieces of content, like ebooks, as lead magnets to bring in new readers.
+inbound marketing is built by brands using their content marketing materials to encourage newsletter signups. for instance, blogs might contain ctas that ask readers to submit their email addresses. or, they can use larger pieces of content, like ebooks, as lead magnets to bring in new email subscribers.

 in addition to the regular newsletter, smbs sending emails can also use automation platforms to send targeted messages at various stages of the buyer journey. examples include: